MC-MBO-WebPublishingTeam/DW-Extension-MC-TOC/README.md

-SlideoutTOC.js: create a table of contents for a document.
+SlideoutTOC.js: create a table of contents for a HTML document.

 This module registers an anonymous function that runs automatically when the document finishes loading.
 When it runs, the function first looks for a document element with an id of "TOC".
 If there is no such element it creates one at the start of the document.